Dan-Q/mattify/README.md

 Go to https://mattify.abnib.co.uk/.
 Click a video, enter some text, click generate, and see the output.
 Click the resulting video to download it as an `.mp4` file suitable for sending via WhatsApp or what-have-you.

-PHP code licensed under GPLv3.
+PHP/CSS/JS/SVG code (all of which you'll find in `index.php`) licensed under GPLv3.
 Videos are protected by copyright, but if you wanted to make this for your own friends you'd want to use your own videos anyway, right?
 Requires `ffmpeg`.